 - Hands-on implementation of habitat restoration, stewardship, monitoring, and other conservation-related activities

-- Delivering meaningful conservation outcomes that benefit the land, facilities, programs or mission of BLM, Reclamation, FS, and/or the FWS.
+- Delivering meaningful conservation outcomes that benefit the land, facilities, programs or mission of BLM, Reclamation, and/or FS

 - Projects that align with a NFWF Conservation Program.

-During the first two years of the program, 42 projects across the nation received a total of $2.9 million, which is being leveraged by $4.9 million in non-federal contributions raised by the grantees.
-These projects will provide more than 1,000 jobs for youth and over 1,000 volunteer opportunities for communities and schools.
-Approximately one-third of the projects align with an America’s Great Outdoors priority landscape and/or a NFWF Conservation Program.
+During the first five years of the program, 168 projects across the nation received a total of $11.7 million, which is being leveraged by $20 million in non-federal contributions raised by the grantees.
+These projects will provide more than 3,350 jobs for youth and engage over 36,000 volunteers.